SandraLouise/SVJedi-graph/README.md

 ### Input VCF requirements

-The SVTYPE tag must be present in the INFO field (SVTYPE=DEL or SVTYPE=INS or SVTYPE=INV or SVTYPE=BND).
+For all variants, the `SVTYPE` tag must be present in the `INFO` field (`SVTYPE=DEL` or `SVTYPE=INS` or `SVTYPE=INV` or `SVTYPE=BND`).
 Insertions need to be sequence-resolved with the full inserted sequence characterized and reported in the ALT field of the VCF file.
 As duplications are a special case of insertions, SVJedi-graph supports also duplications, as long as their duplicated sequence is characterized and reported similarly to insertions.
 More details are given in [SV representation in VCF](#SV-representation-in-VCF).

 ### Test with a small dataset